 - quart jar with a lid for storage

-Step 2.
-Place a fine-mesh strainer (I have this set) over a big bowl (I have this set) and pour the liquid through the strainer.
+Step 2: Place a fine-mesh strainer (I have this set) over a big bowl (I have this set) and pour the liquid through the strainer.
 Mash the solids against the strainer, doing your best to get as much of the fruit through the strainer as possible.
 Take your time here so you’re not wasting precious elderberries!
+You can also squeeze it out through a cheesecloth, just be cautious if the mixture is still hot.

-Step 4.
-When the syrup is cool, pour into a quart jar.
+Step 4: When the syrup is cool, pour it into a quart jar.
 Add the honey and stir well.
 Store in the fridge!

 There are only a few elderberry plants that are edible in general, and the leaves and stems from nearly all elderberry plants can be dangerous.